Embracing the Process of Differentiation in Children & other lessons from the "I hate pants" tantrum

 Every parent has a favorite temper tantrum story etched in their memory— the reason the child is melting down and the level of eruption are so absurd, you really can’t help but laugh.
 I mean, really, how dare you take the wrapper off his straw.

 One of my kids went through anti-pants phase for a few years (anti-trousers for you British).
 One morning I was trying to get the kids out the door in the freezing rain.
 I tried to approach the anti-pants child with a reasonable compromise: a dress with leggings.
 After finally wrestling them on her, she looked down at her legs and collapsed in angry tears.
 She pounded the ground with her fists, writhed her way out of the leggings, beating them on the ground over and over screaming, “I hate pants!
 I hate pants!” for a good ten minutes.
-Of course, I did what every parent might need to do to remain sane in such a moment and video taped the whole thing.
+Of course, I did what every parent might need to do to remain sane in such a moment and filmed the whole thing.

 If you can look beyond the drama of her two year old temper tantrum, you would see that actually, this is a significant stage of development.
 She is learning to differentiate.
 In its earliest forms, this is where the two year old begins to wrestle with the concepts: I am separate from my parents?
 I can say no?
 What do I want?
 Just how much power do I have?